voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 3D datasets
 ____________________

-Any |Sample| whose `filepath` is a fo3d file with extension `.fo3d` is recognized as a 3D model sample, and datasets composed of 3D model samples have media type `3d`.
+Any |Sample| whose `filepath` is a file with extension `.fo3d` is recognized as a 3D sample, and datasets composed of 3D samples have media type `3d`.

 A fo3d file encapsulates a Fiftyone 3D scene constructed using the